llnoor/3D_curves/src/README.md

 first derivative of t (it is like angle) =

-So we have 3D point: x, y, z;
-For me 3D vector means vector of 3D points.
-It means that we should return vector of Points: dx/dt, dy/dt, dz/dt.

 For Circles we have:
 x = R cos(t) here t is angle form 0 to 2 PI